The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Analysis of the TDE Emission

 \subsubsection{XRT Analysis}

-The temporal coverage of each time-averaged XRT spectrum (generated in \S\ref{subsubsec:XRTobs}) is shown as `s1', `s2', ..., `s9' in the bottom panel of Figure~\ref{fig:xray_lc}.
+The temporal coverage of each time-averaged XRT spectrum (generated in \S\ref{subsubsec:XRTobs}) is shown as `s1', `s2', ..., `s9' in the lower panel of Figure~\ref{fig:xray_lc}.
 We fitted the 0.3--10\,keV spectra using a simple model of \texttt{tbabs*zashift*(diskbb+powerlaw)}.
-We did not include the \texttt{ztbabs} component as host galaxy absorption was found to be negligable or much smaller than the Galactic absorption in all previous spectral analyses (see Table~\ref{tab:joint1_pars}, Table~\ref{tab:joint2_pars}, Table~\ref{tab:XMM_fit}, and Table~\ref{tab:srg}).
+We did not include the \texttt{ztbabs} component, as host galaxy absorption was found to be negligible or much smaller than the Galactic absorption in all previous spectral analyses (see Tables~\ref{tab:joint1_pars}, \ref{tab:joint2_pars}, \ref{tab:XMM_fit}, and \ref{tab:srg}).
 The adopted continuum model does not give realistic model parameters.
 For example, the disk radii will be underestimated when the source spectrum is hard (see a detailed discussion in \citealt{Steiner2009}).
-The main goal of this fitting is to compute the multiplicative factor to convert the 0.3--10\,keV XRT net count rate to the 0.3--10\,keV flux (both observed and Galactic absorption corrected), as well as the Galactic absorption corrected 0.5--10\,keV flux and the flux density at the rest-frame energy of 0.5\,keV and 2\,keV, which will later be used in \S\ref{subsec:alpha_OX}.
-All data were fitted using $C$-statistics.
+The main goal of this fitting is to compute the multiplicative factor to convert the 0.3--10\,keV XRT net count rate to X-ray fluxes, including \ad{(i) the observed 0.3--10\,keV flux $f_{\rm X}$(0.3--10\,keV), (ii) the Galactic absorption corrected 0.3--10\,keV flux $f_{\rm X, 0}$ (0.3--10\,keV), (iii) the Galactic absorption corrected 0.5--10\,keV flux $f_{\rm X, 0}$ (0.5--10\,keV), (iv) the Galactic absorption corrected flux density at the rest-frame energies of 0.5\,keV and 2\,keV \ad{(i.e., $f_\nu$(0.5\,keV) and $f_\nu$(2\,keV))}.} All data were fitted using $C$-statistics.

-The best-fit models are shown in Figure~\ref{fig:xrt_spec}.
-Appendix~\ref{subsec:xspecfit} (Table~\ref{tab:xrtfit}) provides the scaling factors to convert 0.3--10\,keV net count rate to X-ray fluxes.
-The observed isotropic equivalent 0.3--10\,keV X-ray luminosity, $L_{\rm X}$, is shown in the upper panel of Figure~\ref{fig:multi_evol}.
+The best-fit models are shown in Figure~\ref{fig:xrt_spec}. \ad{Scaling factors to convert 0.3--10\,keV net count rate to X-ray fluxes can be computed using values provided in Table~\ref{tab:xrtfit} (Appendix~\ref{subsec:modelfit}).} The observed isotropic equivalent 0.3--10\,keV X-ray luminosity, $L_{\rm X}$, is shown in the upper panel of Figure~\ref{fig:multi_evol}.
 Note that for the initial four XRT non-detections, we assume a spectral shape similar to `s1'.